 Promoting positive behaviour:

-We want all our children to enjoy coming to school and to understand that acceptable behaviour is when pupils take responsibility for their own actions and their own learning.
-We have a number of reward systems in place:
+We want all our pupils to enjoy coming to school and to understand that acceptable behaviour is when pupils take responsibility for their own actions and their own learning.
+We reward good choices, good decisions and good behaviour through two main systems: